regenwatchdog/regenwatchdog.github.io/casestudies/aylesbury.md

     <div class="col-md-8">
       <div class="card-body">
         <h5 class="card-title">The Aylesbury by James Webber</h5>
-        <p class="card-text">In this short documentary film - The Aylesbury - directed by James Webber, Loretta Lees and estate residents are interviewed about the estate.
+        <p class="font-weight-light">In this short documentary film - The Aylesbury - directed by James Webber, Loretta Lees and estate residents are interviewed about the estate.
 The film begins with the building of the Aylesbury estate as part of the post-war slum clearances in South London, highlighting its use of the pre-fab method implemented by Laing Construction; it then compares the joy its new residents experienced on moving in with the more negative portrayals from the media, including its denigration by architect-planner Oscar Newman.
 The film continues by discussing the managed decline of the estate and the demolition and displacement its residents are currently experiencing.
 It underlines the story of a community that will soon disappear.</p>
      <a href="https://drive.google.com/file/d/1SQHSv2uvwFeCkTrri-eDnApfMFBpzD63/view" class="btn btn-primary">Watch</a>
       </div>
     </div>